Generic Name: Amlodipine besylate

 The pharmacokinetics of Amlodipine are not significantly influenced by renal impairment.
 Patients with renal failure may therefore receive the usual initial dose.

-Elderly patients and patients with hepatic insufficiency have decreased clearance of Amlodipine with a resulting increase in AUC of approximately 40 to 60%, and a lower initial dose may be required.
+Elderly patients and patients with hepatic insufficiency have decreased clearance of Amlodipine with a resulting increase in AUC of approximately 40-60%, and a lower initial dose may be required.
 A similar increase in AUC was observed in patients with moderate to severe heart failure.

 In vitro data indicate that Amlodipine has no effect on the human plasma protein binding of digoxin, phenytoin, warfarin, and indomethacin.